kamykn/smart-f.zsh/README.md

 # smart-f.zsh⛵️
-Extended vi-mode f, F, t, and T key mapping for zsh.
+Extended Vi mode f, F, t, and T key mapping for zsh.
+Read a character from the keyboard, and move to the next (or prev) occurrence of it in the BUFFER.
-smart-f.zsh is a zsh plugin inspired by [clever-f.vim](https://github.com/rhysd/clever-f.vim)
+smart-f.zsh is a zsh plugin inspired by [clever-f.vim](https://github.com/rhysd/clever-f.vim).

-## demo
+## Demo

 ## Installation
 ### zplug